ajalt/clikt/docs/autocomplete.md

 ## Enabling Completion

 Clikt handles autocomplete by generating a shell script that defines the completion.
 You generate the script once each time your CLI changes, and load it each time your start your shell.

+### With an environment variable

-To generate the shell script, you need to invoke your program with a special environment variable.
+You can generate the completion script by invoking your program with a special environment variable.

 You can set the variable name manually with the `autoCompleteEnvvar` parameter in the [`CliktCommand` constructor][CliktCommand].
 By default it's your command's name capitalized, with `-` replaced with `_`, and prefixed with another `_`.